AvaniImpetus/leaplogic-ai/docs/leaplogic/teradata_to_redshift.md

 ---

-## 3. Logical Transformations and Conversion Rules
+## 3. Logical Transformations and Conversion Rules: How Does LeapLogic Handle Special SQL Constructs?

+**Question:** What transformation rules does LeapLogic apply?
+How does LeapLogic handle QUALIFY, COALESCE, casting, indexes, identity columns?

-LeapLogic applies intelligent transformation rules to ensure migrated code maintains functional equivalence while optimizing for Redshift's columnar storage architecture.
+**Answer:** LeapLogic applies intelligent transformation rules to ensure migrated code maintains functional equivalence while optimizing for Redshift's columnar storage architecture.

-### QUALIFY Clause Conversion
+### How Does LeapLogic Handle QUALIFY Clause in Redshift Conversion?

+**Question:** How is QUALIFY clause converted in Redshift?
+Does LeapLogic change QUALIFY?

 **How LeapLogic Handles It:** Redshift supports the QUALIFY clause, hence no conversion is required for qualify clause.

-### Casting Application
+### How Does LeapLogic Apply CAST Functions in Redshift Conversion?

+**Question:** When does LeapLogic apply CAST?
+How does LeapLogic handle data type mismatches?
+How is casting applied?

 **How LeapLogic Handles It:** When LeapLogic detects data type mismatches between source and target columns during INSERT operations, it automatically applies CAST functions to ensure type compatibility.

 **Example:** LeapLogic generates `CAST(col as int)` when inserting into integer columns from string sources.

-### COALESCE Application
+### How Does LeapLogic Apply COALESCE for NULL Handling in Redshift?

+**Question:** When does LeapLogic apply COALESCE?
+How does LeapLogic handle NOT NULL constraints?
+How is COALESCE used?

 **How LeapLogic Handles It:** For tables with NOT NULL constraints, LeapLogic automatically wraps columns with COALESCE functions to handle null entries appropriately.

 **Example:** LeapLogic generates `COALESCE(col, 'Default Value')` or `COALESCE(col, 0)` based on data type.

-### Collation Handling (Redshift-Specific)
+### How Does LeapLogic Handle Collation and Case Sensitivity in Redshift?

+**Question:** How does LeapLogic handle collation?
+How is case sensitivity handled in Redshift conversion?

 **How LeapLogic Handles It:** Teradata handles case sensitivity automatically, but Redshift requires explicit collation functions.
 LeapLogic applies `collate(column, 'case_sensitive')` or `collate(column, 'case_insensitive')` as needed.

 **Conversion Pattern:** LeapLogic wraps string comparisons with appropriate collation functions based on the original Teradata query intent.

-### Default Value / Identity Column Conversion
+### How Does LeapLogic Convert Teradata IDENTITY Columns and Default Values to Redshift?

+**Question:** How is IDENTITY column converted in Redshift?
+How does LeapLogic handle default values?
+How is GENERATED ALWAYS AS IDENTITY converted?

 **How LeapLogic Handles It:** Teradata's default values and identity columns work differently than Redshift's.
 LeapLogic performs specific conversions: